 QUESTION: I'm an event planner, can I host your mysteries for my clients?

-Yes, you can, but you need a commercial license (see above).
-You have to be on site, hosting the event.
-You are not allowed to transfer the hosting to anybody besides who is on record for purchase.
+Yes, you can, but you need a commercial license (see above) for each format of the game (virtual, in-person).
+You, the Buyer/User/Licensee on record, must be on site &/or visible on the video chat with virtual games during the event.
+You are not allowed to transfer the hosting to anybody besides who is on record for purchase.(i.e. the Licensee).

 QUESTION: Do you only offer downloads or can it be mailed to my home?

 We offer both instant downloads and boxed sets.
 The instant downloads are available immediately upon purchase and you can avoid shipping fees.
 They are PDF files (standard) and best opened with Adobe Reader - the newest version will always be the best.
 Nothing needs to be shipped, you have everything you need to play once you download the file.

 Click here to download the newest version of Adobe Reader.